-SolarWall® PV/T is a hybrid system which provides up to 300% more energy (in the form of solar electricity + solar heat) than a conventional solar PV system.
+SolarWall® PV/T provides up to 300% more energy (in the form of solar electricity + solar heat) than a conventional solar PV system.
 The heat energy captured from the PV modules is ducted into the building’s HVAC system where it is used to displace the conventional heating load.
 The secondary benefit is to provide PV cooling by reducing the operating temperature of the PV modules, which improves the electrical performance.
 Excess heat buildup behind PV panels is a common problem, and for every 1°C (1.8°F) above 25°C (77°F), the electrical output drops by 0.4 to 0.5 percent.
 Read more here.

 SolarWall® PV/T Value Proposition

 *SolarWall® system output when combined with PV

 Note: SolarWall® output without PV is 500-600 Watts/m2

 The SolarWall PV/Thermal technology also produces the following additional benefits that help to accelerate the return on investment:

 - System addresses the majority of a building’s energy requirements, which is both heat and electricity

 - The PV/T system will have dramatically higher life cycle cost savings when compared to a convention PV system because of the heat energy from the SolarWall component.

 - The SolarWall thermal air panels replace the conventional racking system needed to mount PV.

 - Huge reduction in greenhouse gas emissions.
 Displacing the heating load is typically a direct source reduction from CO2 because the fuel being displaced is usually natural gas or heating oil.